 I started my journey towards Vashisht at 8 a.m. from Aleo to Vashisht by foot and as soon as I reached Vashisht, had my breakfast as omelet and lemon tea (Rs.80).

 *Note– Let me tell you all the place are going to take a bit long steep climb, so be prepared or else take a vehicle which will drop you.

 Vashisht Baths is believed to be 4000 years old and there’s a hot water spring called Vashisht Kund inside the temple, you can take a bath in the hot water springs.

 I passed through the village, forest and my belief that it’s your life don’t ever quit.
 Manali on a budget is going memorable.

-I hadn’t seen such a waterfall at that height and mesmerized to reach Jogini falls.
+I hadn’t seen such a waterfall at that height and mesmerised to reach Jogini falls.

 You can refill your water bottle from the river stream as it is drinkable and pour water.
 One can also hike straight up to see the large waterfall and it will be going to take at least 1hr to reach and come down.
 Be careful, especially in winters as it is slippery too.

 I asked a local what’s further and he named “Bahang Village” and accompanied him as he is going in the same way.
 This is a picturesque village as I can see the mighty snowcapped mountains in front of me and happy faces around the village.
 Very few houses and hard-working people to see around made my day as all the tiredness of continuous walking has just blown away in a matter of time.